cnyuanh/malaria_mitogenome/765G/README.md

 2. Results/Assembly: A directory with the assembled genomes.

 ##Additional Notes
 1. These scripts force the IUPAC concensus in ambiguous calls.
-To do so, flad fnicpst=yes has been included in the parameters of manifest.conf as well in MITObim.pl.
+To do so, flag fnicpst=yes has been included in the parameters of manifest.conf as well in MITObim.pl.
 To verify the line type:

 ```
 grep -in "#Modified_Line" Code/MITObim_1.8.pl